 How to Buy Ghibli Museum Tickets Outside Japan

-These options also work if you are in Japan but are the only options available to you when outside of Japan unless you are able to purchase your tickets through a Lawson store.
+These options also work if you are in Japan but are the only options available to you outside of Japan unless you can purchase your tickets through a Lawson store.

-Ticket Vouchers for the Studio Ghibli Museum through Lawson Online
+Direct Ticket Vouchers for the Studio Ghibli Museum

-If you are successful in buying tickets through Lawson Online, your entry voucher will be barcode printed on your My Page at the URL listed in the email that arrives after you complete your booking.
+If you successfully buy tickets direct, your entry voucher will be barcoded on your My Page at the URL listed in the email that arrives after you complete your booking.
 Make sure that the group leader (person with the passport used when purchasing) brings his or her passport, as it will be used to confirm the identity of the Group Leader when entering the Museum.

 Don’t Forget to Book Your Ghibli Museum Tickets